nais/doc/docs/persistence/buckets.md

 Bucket names must be globally unique across the entire Google infrastructure.
 This can cause provisioning problems if your bucket name is used by someone else.

+RetentionPeriodDays and lifecycleCondition must be set when creating the bucket as they cannot be changed after the bucket is created.

-RetentionPeriodDays is set in number of days, if not set; no retention policy will be set and files will never be deleted from the bucket.
+RetentionPeriodDays is set in number of days, if not set; no retention policy will be set and files can be deleted by application or manually from the point they are created.

 LifecycleCondition can be set to verify which files/objects are subject to permanent deletion based on the conditions set.